 The level of compensation payable to the Manager must be appropriate for the particular type of Fund.
-It is to be generally assumed that a lower level of remuneration would be payable for a passive, index tracking fund than for an actively managed Fund with a high level of complexity.
+It is to be generally assumed that a lower level of remuneration would be payable for a passive, index tracking Fund than for an actively managed Fund with a high level of complexity.
 The Board should ensure that Shareholders benefit from the economies of scale as a Fund grows.
 Compensation payable to the Manager should always be calculated on the basis of net assets under management.
 Under no circumstances should the CEF pay compensation on geared (i.e. leveraged) assets.
+The CEF should be considered an institutional client of the Fund Management Company.
+The investment management fee negotiated by the Board should therefore be competitive with similar sized institutional mandates at the management company.